LulinZhang/MicMacTiePHistoP/README.md

 mm3d_utils.plot_DoD([np.asarray(aIm1)])
 print('                                             DoD-CoReg')

-"""As can be seen, a dome artifact is present in DoD-CoReg.
+As can be seen, a dome artifact is present in DoD-CoReg.
 This kind of systematic error is known to originate from poorly modeled camera internal parameters.

 ### 3.2.
 DoD of SuperGlue refined result